 When they say spice and all things nice, they must refer to cinnamon.
 Warm, sweet and fragrant, it is the spice most favored in the winter months to beat the cold and blue.
-Cinnamon, the oldest spice known— was mentioned in the Bible and used in ancient Egypt to flavor beverages and often used as an embalming agent.
-It is also used in medicine, as a preservative and to mask strong odor.
-Various studies have pointed to several health benefits with cinnamon use: has natural anti-infectious compounds, helps to regulate blood sugar, reduce harmful LDL cholesterol, effective for menstrual pain and may prevent proliferation of cancer cells.
+Cinnamon, the oldest spice known—was mentioned in the Bible and used in ancient Egypt to flavor beverages and often used as an embalming agent.
+It is also used in medicine, as a preservative and to mask strong odors.
+Various studies have pointed to several health benefits with cinnamon use: has natural anti-infectious compounds, helps to regulate blood sugar, reduces harmful LDL cholesterol, reduces menstrual pain and may prevent the proliferation of cancer cells.

 There are typically two kinds of cinnamon—the sweeter, more refined Ceylon cinnamon and the more common Chinese cinnamon (cassia).
 They are available in sticks or powder.
 A sprinkle of cinnamon can work wonders with desserts, breads, cookies, pies, candies, beverages and even savory dishes.
 They work well with sweet vegetables such as squash, sweet potatoes and pumpkin—hence the spiced pumpkin pies.